micahstubbs/diagonals/animate-from-both-sides/01/README.md

 this iteration makes the code nice to work with, for my subjective definition of "nice"

+- js in index.js file
+- prettier format js
+- update js with lebab
+- single quotes in html
+- no line breaks in html

 an iteration on https://bl.ocks.org/tophtucker/45e8112e70ea9192c8d666dba6fe79fc

 ---